Cooperative "Mobile Home" Communities: Empowered Homeowners Gain Economic Security and Economic and Social Benefits.

-ROC USA will achieve operating break-even in 2018 after a 10-year start-up period.
-ROC USA generates 90% of its earnings from Capital's lending and portfolio.
-With over 90% residual income, ROC USA's underlying economic model is strong.
-ROC USA does secure grant funding to help fund capacity and innovation in Network's affiliated operations and to grow its equity base for lending.
+ROC USA will achieve operating break-even in 2018.
+ROC USA generates 95% of its earnings from its loan operation.
+Interest income over the 10 year loan terms produces reliable residual income and a strong underlying economic model for the social venture.
+ROC USA secures grant funding to help fund capacity and innovation in Network's affiliated operations and to grow its equity base for lending.

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

-ROC USA's senior management team - Paul Bradley, Pres., Mary O'Hara, Director, ROC USA Network, Michael Sloss, Director, ROC USA Capital - has been in place since the social venture's launch in 2008 with the exception of the CFO, David Doyon, who joined in 2009.
+Senior managers Paul Bradley, Pres., Mary O'Hara, Dir., Network, Michael Sloss, Dir., Capital were in place at the venture's launch in 2008.
+CFO, David Doyon, joined in 2009.